 Applying for the card: The Campus Card Operation Center is responsible for the issue of campus card.
 There are two offices respectively located in Room 225 of the Old Administration Building in Minhang Campus and the 4th floor of Hao Ran Tower in Xuhui Campus.
-Newly-enrolled students must bring a form of identification (including PRC citizen ID card, passport, Military ID card, Pass of Hong Kong and Macao, Taiwan ID card, etc.) and enrollment document when applying for the campus card.
+Newly-enrolled students must bring personal photo in electronic version, a form of identification (including PRC citizen ID card, passport, Military ID card, Pass of Hong Kong and Macao, Taiwan ID card, etc.) and enrollment document when applying for the campus card.